Avoid penalties and violation tickets. Follow laws, regulations and rules to keep up-to-date on passenger transportation licensing requirements.

 The Registrar of Passenger Transportation can impose penalties against the holder of a passenger transportation licence and also unlicensed operators.
 Licensees must maintain oversight of the operation of their commercial passenger vehicles.

 Licensees may appeal an administrative penalty not more than 30 days after receiving notice from the Registrar of Passenger Transportation.
-Appeals are forwarded to the Passenger Transportation Board.
+All Notices of Appeal must be sent to the Passenger Transportation Board.

 Use these forms to: